An Asylum Research MFP-3Dtm

 For the modeling of our mechanical

-deformation experiments we use the Comsol Multipysics« package.
+deformation experiments we have used the Comsol Multipysics« package.

 With our models we test the effects of the shape of our sample, the probe-sample contact mechanics, but also the